1

 My way of advancing on the guitar ever since then, is concerted practice of my own compositions and experimentation, which eventually gives rise to ideas of something new while playing, that's a few steps ahead of where I am, which drives my progress.
 Also, trying to play difficult pieces by Frank Zappa, such as Uncle Meat and Echidna's Arf.
 The latter in particular, because I have worked out an arrangement for solo guitar, aiming to evoke contrasts between repeating sections, that is achieved in the orignal with different instruments.
 So, there is a lot of jumping around, and I get no break throughout, and it's forced me to be very creative with fingerings and picking.

-My study of the guitar, by my early twenties, evolved into significant periods of time studying various music theory books thoroughly, in order to develop my main thing, which is composition:
+My study of the guitar, by my early twenties, evolved into significant periods of time studying various music theory books, in order to develop my main thing, which was, and always has been, composition, as follows:

-The Rudiments Of Music by William Lovelock A book on counterpoint *
+The Rudiments Of Music and First Year Harmony by William Lovelock

 Elementary Training by Paul Hindemith The Structure Of Music by R.O.
 Morris